New Hampshire Police Standards and Training Council

-The New Hampshire Police Standards and Training Council (PSTC) is a government agency of the U.S. state of New Hampshire.
-The council is responsible for establishing minimum hiring and educational standards as well as the certification process for police and state corrections officers.
+New Hampshire Police Standards and Training Council (PSTC) is a government agency of the U.S. state of New Hampshire responsible for establishing minimum hiring and educational standards as well as the certification process for police and state corrections officers.
 The council also provides mandatory basic training and in-service training to all police and state corrections officers within New Hampshire.

 The council was established by the New Hampshire General Court (state legislature) in 1971.
 The council is headquartered at 17 Institute Drive in Concord, and is led by a director who is responsible for all administrative operations.
 The 14-member council consists of: